 In Springfield, Ohio, Vietnam war veteran, Randy Ark is set to add QR Codes to the city’s memorial park.
 Randy has collaborated with Dodds Monuments of Springfield to execute this initiative.
 The QR Codes will allow visitors to learn more about what the monument memorializes.
 Visitors will also get a chance to know more about the fallen heroes and veterans.

 “I control all of the codes from my computer.
-I added pictures of all the people in the Purple Heart chapter and added pictures people gave me, and notes to scan, anything.
-I also put info for veterans to connect to other veterans.” – Randy Ark.
+Also, I added pictures of all the people in the Purple Heart chapter and added pictures people gave me, and notes to scan, anything.
+I even put info for veterans to connect to other veterans.” – Randy Ark.

 In 2010, The World Park organized a tour of the Central Park in New York.
 QR Codes were put up at different locations across Central Park.
 Scanning the QR Code allowed visitors to read lesser-known facts about the famous park.